Kikoman90/RTv1/README.md

 * Hide or show the HUD
 * Activate gloss

 The program can support multiple lights and objects in a scene.
 The scene and objects parameters can be modified in real-time.
 This software also uses multitheading to fasten up the calculations.
+All memory allocated during execution is freed.

 ## Install & launch
 ```bash